 An alternative classroom placement for which students identified Communication: Autism, can learn and practice alternative skills and strategies that will allow them to manage successfully in school.
 Specialized skills will include development and support in the areas of: communication, behaviour, sensory integration, socialization, anxiety reduction and academics.

 English Classroom at Children’s Treatment Centre (Primary Level)

-Sudbury Regional Hospital in partnership with Sudbury Catholic District School Board, helps students with physical, communication and developmental problems.
+Health Sciences North in partnership with Sudbury Catholic District School Board and Rainbow District School Board helps students with physical, communication and developmental problems.
 The agency works with children to provide occupational therapy, physiotherapy, speech language therapy, augmentative communication services, recreational and family services.
 The curriculum follows Ministry of Education expectations with a focus on the individual treatment needs of each student.